ika-rwth-aachen/betterosi/README.md

 With the following code you can create an MCAP file.
 If you change the filepath `test.mcap` and `.osi` file will be created automatically.

 ### Create MCAP
-This requires the official osi to be installed at the moment.

 ```python
 with betterosi.Writer(f'test.mcap') as writer:
     writer.add(some_ground_truth_or_sensor_view)